I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 In marketing, curiosity is a good thing.
 It means people are interested and want to learn more.

 Think about parenting for a second.
-If you tell your son or daughter that they can’t go into a room in your house because there’s something you don’t want them to see, what happens?
+If you tell your child that they can’t go into a room in your house because there’s something you don’t want them to see, what happens?

-Your kid’s going to spend the next 1,960 hours trying every spy trick in the book to sneak undetected into that room.
+Your kid will going to spend the next 1,960 hours trying every spy trick in the book to sneak undetected into that room.
 You’ll have a kid who could join the CIA tomorrow without any training.

 We’re hardwired to satisfy curiosity.
 In your subject lines, tease some piece of valuable information recipients can only get from reading on.